Agawam, Oklahoma: History

 Agawam was founded around 1909, when its post office was built.
 Agawam was named after a Native American village in New England.
 The community was located on the main line of the Rock Island Railroad.

-On 19 October 1915, two Rock Island Railroad trains collided head-on here, a southbound passenger train and a northbound freight train, resulting in seven fatalities and numerous injuries; engineer William Powell was blamed for the accident.
+On 19 October 1915, two Rock Island trains collided head-on here, a southbound passenger train and a northbound freight train, resulting in seven fatalities and numerous injuries; engineer William Powell was blamed for the accident.

 The Agawam post office closed in 1918.

-In October 1922, it was announced that Agawam, located on the main line of the Rock Island Railroad, would become a shipping point for a gas field in Grady County, due to its location: four miles from the Oklahoma Gas Company's pumping station.
+In October 1922, it was announced that Agawam would become a shipping point for a gas field in Grady County, due to its location: four miles from the Oklahoma Gas Company's pumping station, and on the Rock Island main line.
 Agawam was described as a "new oil town" in 1923, when an auction of town lots was held.

 A gymnasium was completed in 1935.
 (Note: The gymnasium is still in existence.)
 In 1955, Agawam had a grade school with a "small enrollment", but it was large enough to field a very good girls' basketball team that, over the course of three years, had amassed 90 wins against four losses, despite usually only having seven players.